codesmagicminbatis/codesmagicminbatis-github.io/docs/discussion.md

 You can download it from the [plugin repository](https://plugins.jetbrains.com/plugin/7293-mybatis-plugin).

+**Feel free to use it, critical bugs will be fixed, and we'll keep the compatibility for IDEA major release.**

 # Coupon

 If you prefer MinBatis, we have some coupons available for you if you purchased the old ```MyBatis plugin```.